 - Exploration of the role of water quality and quantity to aquatic life

-Each activity centre has been developed according to the Ontario Curriculum and have learning expectations found in the Science & Technology, Language, Math, Physical and & Health Education, and Social Studies Curriculum.
+Each activity centre has been developed according to the Ontario Curriculum and has learning expectations in the Science & Technology, Language, Math, Physical and & Health Education, and Social Studies Curricula.
 This allows teachers to use PCWF activities to enhance class instruction and provide cross-curricular opportunities for student learning.